Be slender healthy, slender, and happy

 It all starts with a quiz to find out how susceptible you are to the pull of refined foods.
-What Susan’s research has found is that people who have brains that are high on the Susceptibility Scale can’t have “some” sugar, or “some” flour.
+Susan’s research has found that people with brains that are high on the Susceptibility Scale can’t have “some” sugar or “some” flour.
 Popular diets with cheat days and points will always backfire in those brains.
 These people are advised to draw a “bright line” and eliminate all sugar and flour from their diet.
 Once they do, the brain heals and gets back on board with a whole new way of operating.

 The program also incorporates community support, personalized action plans, and a host of other resources to maintain the Bright Lines and achieve weight-loss long-term.